 Myth #3: Inventory is no good.

-Some of the hesitation of programmatic media buying can be tied to the quality of inventory available.
+Some of the hesitations of programmatic media buying can be tied to the quality of inventory available through the ad exchanges and networks.
 This can be attributed to some platforms hiding this information in a black box and give the impression that inventory is less than desirable.

 These are just some of the myths that consistently pop up when discussing programmatic media buying.
 As time and processes evolve, myths will dispel and programmatic buying will continue to be a driving force in the digital marketing ecosystem.